taielab/awesome-hacking-lists/README.md

 - [Telefonica/HomePWN](https://github.com/Telefonica/HomePWN) - HomePwn - Swiss Army Knife for Pentesting of IoT Devices
 - [Wrin9/weaverOA_sql_RCE](https://github.com/Wrin9/weaverOA_sql_RCE) - 泛微OA_V9全版本的SQL远程代码执行漏洞
 - [midisec/Repackets-X](https://github.com/midisec/Repackets-X) - Resend and mass-utilize common packets in burpsuite and packets in wireshark.
 Commonly used for AWD competitions, bulk attacks using other people's packets.
-- [volkandindar/agartha](https://github.com/volkandindar/agartha) - a burp extension for dynamic payload generation to detect injection flaws (RCE, LFI, SQLi), creates access matrix based user sessions to spot authentication/authorization issues, and converts Http req
+- [volkandindar/agartha](https://github.com/volkandindar/agartha) - a burp extension for dynamic payload generation to detect injection flaws (LFI, RCE, SQLi), creates access matrix based user sessions to spot authentication/authorization issues, and converts Http req
 - [h33tlit/Parameter-Reflect-Finder](https://github.com/h33tlit/Parameter-Reflect-Finder) - Parameter-Reflect-Finder is a python based tool that helps you find reflected parameters which can have potential XSS or Open redirection vulnerabilities.
 - [PDWR/AVKiller](https://github.com/PDWR/AVKiller) - 利用图形化识别技术快速关闭目标机器上的杀毒软件
 - [RyanJarv/cdn-proxy](https://github.com/RyanJarv/cdn-proxy) - A tool that can be used by web app pentesters to create a copy of a targeted website with CDN and WAF restrictions disabled.